25 Best Turkish Restaurants in the U.S.

 Bottom Line: Bodrum Restaurant

-As such, we recommend going for the seafood dishes like the somon izgara, made with char-grilled salmon and dill sauce.
+We recommend going for the seafood dishes like the somon izgara, made with char-grilled salmon and dill sauce.
 Or, if you're not too picky, go for the catch of the day for guaranteed freshness.

 Visit Bodrum Restaurant